ganeshkbhat/store/README.md

 ## INDEVELOPMENT - INSTALL WITH YOUR OWN RISK

+v0.0.1 is a name register will be unpublished or deprecated.
 The active usable version will be published after v0.0.2